RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #11

+Knocked out my sixth standing session.
+I think it is time for a break though... my feet are starting to feel it.

 ## #10

 I decided not to rest, so I just knocked out my fifth standing session.
 Look at